rubenwardy/minetest_modding_book/_en/items/inventories.md

 ## ItemStacks

-ItemStacks have three components to them.
+ItemStacks have four components to them: name, count, wear and metadata.

 The item name may be the item name of a registered item, an alias, or an unknown item name.